bernardpeh/practical-symfony-3/manuscript/Chapter_5.md

 ```

 Looks like there is no trace of the / path.
 This is all good but to do a proper job, we have to make sure that this logic is remembered in the future.
 We need to record this logic in a test.

+Hang on, did you realise how ugly the command line is?

+`docker-compose exec php bin/console debug:router`

+What we are doing here is that we are trying to access `bin/console` within the php docker instance.
+If you have php 7 installed in your host, you could run `bin/console` straight away and achieve the same results.

+We will create a much simple wrapper around the docker commands in a minute.

 ## Making sure the / route is removed